2006 Men's Ice Hockey World Championships: Division I

 Division I was contested from April 23 to April 30, 2006.
 Participants in this tournament were separated into two separate tournament groups.
 The Group A tournament was contested in Amiens, France.
 Group B's games were played in Tallinn, Estonia.
 Germany and Austria finished atop of Group A and Group B respectively, gaining promotion to the 2007 Championship division.
-Although Israel finished last in Group A and Croatia last in Group B and were relegated to Division II for 2007.
+Israel finished last in Group A and Croatia last in Group B and both teams were relegated to Division II for 2007.